Social Media Law Essentials – Youtube Copyright Strikes, Content ID and Infringement Explained

 Making legal challenges to infringement notices

-In these situations, you may need to make appropriate legal challenges which raise common copyright infringement defenses you need to know.
+In these situations, you may need to make appropriate legal challenges that raise common copyright infringement defenses you need to know.
 Some of the defenses are:

 - Fair use (this means you are only using a little bit of the protected copyrighted content).
 This could also mean for example that you are claiming a first amendment type issues (ex. in a parody video)